About Michelle Kelly

 She worked for NAMA (Ireland’s “bad bank” established during the financial crisis to acquire loans from distressed Irish banks) for six years in a broad in-house role which included advising on high profile, multi-jurisdictional litigation and significant asset and loan sales.

+She has also had exposure to refugee, employment and family law through various volunteering positions.
 Flexible working has always been a priority for Michelle and the opportunity first presented itself in 2019 when she decided to take voluntary redundancy from NAMA and begin consulting.
 Early roles included working in house for a busy Irish retail operation and a small firm specialising in commercial contracts, mainly in the med-tech industry.

 Michelle joined Johnson Hana in 2022 and has worked on both a Johnson Hana led contract remediation project and directly with Johnson Hana’s client, one of America’s largest banks.